NO ONE SHOULD TAKE THEIR FINAL JOURNEY ALONE

 This tradition is a profound act of chesed shel emet (true kindness) given freely to someone who can never repay you.
 It is the ultimate expression of community, dignity, and honor.

 We believe that no one should leave this life alone.
-By sitting for just two hours, you are standing guard over a community member’s dignity.
+By sitting for just two hours, you are providing a watchful and comforting presence to a community member.
 It is a quiet, powerful way to say,

 words in quotes "you mattered to us"